-there was careless shooting, the encouragement of reckless driving. or the unreasonable setting of a fire).
-Courts then apply a group causation theory to establish a causal link between each of the tortious actors-those who injured the victim and those who did not (e.g., the hunter who did not injure Summers, the spectator in a drag race who clearly did not injure the victim, and the polluters in Tidal Oil who may not have contributed to the victim's damage).
+Dilution of liability, a phenomenon I discussed elsewhere, provides another explanation for group causation theories like the one applied in Summers.
+In these cases, courts first determine which defendants acted tortiously towards the victim (i.e., whether there was careless shooting, the encouragement of reckless driving, or the unreasonable setting of a fire).
+Courts then apply a group causation theory to establish a causal link between each of the tortious actorsthose who actually injured the victim and those who did not (e.g., the hunter who did not injure Summers, the spectator in a drag race who clearly did not injure the victim, and the polluters in Tidal Oil who may not have contributed to the victim's damage).
 The result of holding all tortious actors liable is a dilution of each actor's liability.
-The actor who injured the victim can expect to pay less than the harm she inflicted.
-The non-injuring vet tortious actors can expect to pay a fraction of the damages stemming from an injury they clearly did not inflict.
-By imposing liability on all tortious actors and then diluting each actor's liability, the law encourages actors to engage in the activities and take precautions if they are cost-justified, and forgo taking care if it is socially undesirable to do so.
+The actor who injured the victim can expect to pay less than the harm she actually caused.
+The non-injuring yet tortious actors can expect to pay a fraction of the damages stemming from an injury they clearly did not inflict.
+By imposing liability on all tortious actors and then diluting each actor's liability. the law encourages actors to engage in the activities and take precautions if they are cost-justified, and forgo taking care if they are socially undesirable.
 In other words, concerted action and other group causation theories serve as a sorting mechanism.
-They are designed to deter actors from engaging in "bad," or welfare decreasing, accidents, but they encourage them to engage in "good," or welfare enhancing, accidents.
+They deter actors from engaging in "bad" or welfare decreasing accidents, but they encourage them to engage in "good" or welfare enhancing accidents.

 To understand the role dilution of liability plays in alternative liability cases, reconsider Example 1 above-with one exception.
-To illustrate how similar the causation theories are, assume that, instead of drivers in a drag race, the participants are hunters.
-For convenience, the example (as applied to hunters) is reproduced below:
+To illustrate how similar the causation theories are, assume that instead of drivers in a drag race the participants are hunters.
+For convenience the example (as applied to hunters) is reproduced below.